 - Students must communicate with their teachers regarding missed assignments and classwork within a reasonable timeframe, ideally before the absence or immediately upon their return. - Planned Absences (2+ days): Extended absences that are planned in advance require coordination with the Deans/Attendance Office and Academic & Learning Support team.
-Families must complete the Planned Absence Form from the Attendance Office. - Extended Medical Absences: If a student is absent for an extended period of time due to illness or injury, parents should provide documentation from a doctor or licensed clinician and contact the Director of Academic and Learning Support to arrange a transition plan for returning to class. - While Carondelet offers various academic accommodations, we cannot provide: - A fully remote or hybrid learning option.
+Families must complete the Planned Absence Form from the Attendance Office. - Extended Medical Absences: If a student is absent for an extended period of time due to illness or injury, parents should provide documentation from a doctor or licensed clinician and contact the Director of Academic and Learning Support to arrange a transition plan for returning to class. - While Carondelet offers various academic accommodations, we cannot provide: - o A fully remote or hybrid learning option.

-• The ability to complete coursework at home outside of documented medical needs.
+The ability to complete coursework at home outside of documented medical needs.

-2.6.3 Tardies & Early Dismissals
+2.6.3 Tardies, Early Dismissals, and Cuts

 - Students are expected to be on time for all classes.
 Excessive tardies or early dismissals may result in academic or disciplinary consequences, including exclusion from extracurricular activities. - If a student needs to leave early for a valid appointment (medical, dental, funeral, or college-initiated recruiting/admissions visits), a parent/guardian must notify the Attendance Office in advance.
-The school will issue a digital "Early Release" notification that students must present when leaving campus. - Leaving campus without prior authorization will be considered a cut and will result in disciplinary action.
+The school will issue a digital "Early Release" notification that students must present when leaving campus. - Leaving campus without prior authorization and/or being unaccounted for on campus for an excessive amount of time during the class period or community events will be considered a cut and will result in disciplinary action.